 Snails may float when feeling sick or dying.
-A good indication that an aquarium snail may be ill is the creature hanging out of its shell, without trying to attach to anything.
+A good indication that an aquarium snail might be ill is the creature hanging out of its shell, without trying to attach to anything.

 In this case, you should immediately relocate it to a tank with crystal clear water.